This Is What Happens When You Hit Your Kids

 The likelihood is that you will go over the line.
 Pretty soon, you will be giving yourself permission to hit your child for even the slightest infraction because you will have become addicted to that rush of relief you get from hitting someone defenseless.
 And you won't want to face the fact that you are hitting your child because it feels good.

-4. Hitting your children may stop their bad behavior but will damage them and your relationship with them in the long run.
+4. Hitting your children may stop their bad behavior but will damage them and your relationship in the long run.

 A rational person changes his or her beliefs when reality turns out to contradict those beliefs.

-5. It is illegal to hit children in over thirty countries worldwide, but entirely legal in the U.S.
+5. It is illegal to hit children in over 30 countries worldwide, but entirely legal in the U.S.

 Former NFL star Charles Barkley defended Peterson's actions, claiming, "I'm a black guy ...
 I'm from the South…Whipping — we do that all the time.
 Every black parent in the South is going to be in jail under those circumstances."

-Yet a recent poll showed that eight out of ten black people and seven out of ten white people approved of physically punishing children.
-Here is a video of a southern white male judge beating his teenaged daughter while his wife looks on and approves.
+Yet a recent poll showed that 8 out of 10 black people and 7 out of 10 white people approved of physically punishing children.
 The good news is that the same poll showed approval ratings for physical punishment declining from 84% in 1986 to 70% in 2012.

 7. There are more effective ways of getting the behavior you want.